-I have written music for an Oscar-nominated short film, produced, mixed/mastered records found on Spotted Records(LA), Brooklyn Fire (NYC), T-Series (IN), Universal Music (IN), and many more.
+I have written music for an Oscar-shortlisted student short film, produced songs found on Spotted Records(LA), Brooklyn Fire (NYC), T-Series (IN), Universal Music (IN).
 Experienced with Pop, Alt, and Dance.
 I would love to have a conversation about your song.
 A firm believer that the right approach is everything.

 WHAT DO I DO :

 My aim is always to produce a radio-ready single while keeping the sound of the artist alive.
 Understanding your vision and turning it into something people will love is my key strength.

 - Create your track based on your vision

 - Create a great track around your lyrics (Don't bother if the idea is rough.
 A good idea is GOLD.
 It's my job to make it sound dope!)